 At a Glance

-The American School of Dubai is a college-preparatory, Pre-K through Grade 12, independent not for profit American community school, offering what is best about American education to provide learning experiences designed to promote the maximum potential of its students.
+The American School of Dubai is an independent, not-for-profit, U.S. curriculum, Pre-K through Grade 12 international school offering what is best about American education to provide learning experiences designed to promote the maximum potential of its students.

 Founded: September 1966 by the Dubai Petroleum Company in affiliation with International Schools Services.
 In 2004, ASD became a one of only a few not-for-profit schools in Dubai, established by the Cultural Foundation.